 Cornelia is also well used to designing training programmes.
 Running events such as seminars, workshops and clinics for those wishing to understand more about how specific markets are developing and what challenges and opportunities lie ahead.
 She has an extensive network to draw from, of specialists with up-to-the-minute knowledge and expertise.

-As a freelance project manager, she ran an office and programme for crafts enterprises on the Border and in Northern Ireland – based in Co Louth (1998 -2005).
+As a self-employed project manager, she ran an office and programme for crafts enterprises on the Border and in Northern Ireland – based in Co Louth (1998 -2005).
 This provided craftspeople with business development mentoring, opportunities to show at Irish and international trade events and a showroom from which to sell work and test-market product.

 Prior to the Temple Bar experience she worked as a freelance project manager in Dublin after college (UCD-BA and H. dip Ed), spending 4 years with the Arts Council (Merrion Square) and Douglas Hyde Gallery (Trinity College), working with exhibitions and visual artists.